MicrosoftDocs/microsoft-salescopilot-docs/articles/extend-email-summary.md

 }
 ```

-The following image shows an example of how the output of the API is mapped to the related records.
+The following image shows an example of how the output of the API is mapped to the email summary.

 `image`